Danish925/python-data-science-journey/README.md

 ### 4. Mad Libs Generator
 A classic word game to practice handling multiple user inputs and advanced string formatting with f-strings.

+### 5. Number Guessing Game
+A game that demonstrates the use of `while` loops, `if/elif/else` conditional logic, and `try/except` for robust error handling.
+The player guesses a number and the program provides feedback.